rhaido/blog/2015/10/21/soldering-answering-beginners-questions.md

 factor definitively not contributing to their popularity._

-One practical advantage of the fixed temperature mains soldering iron - personally for me - lies in the desoldering field.
+One practical advantage of the fixed temperature mains soldering iron - personally for me - lays in the desoldering field.
 Desoldering wick/braid is a "heat thieve" and if the iron temperature is not high enough, you won't get the job done.
-The setting on my regulated iron was around 320 degrees - no idea how much was in the reality, I just trust Goot and Antex - and I had to set it above 360 each time I wanted to desolder something from a stripboard using braid (thus plus two "heat thieves") fast enough.
+The setting on my regulated iron was around 320 degrees - no idea how much was in the reality, I just trusted Goot and Antex - and I had to set it above 360 each time I wanted to desolder something from a stripboard using braid (thus plus two "heat thieves") fast enough.
 With the simple **Antex CS-18** this hassle has been just forgotten.

-It can be said with certain amount of confidence, that any of the aforementioned units will have:
+It can be said with a certain amount of confidence, that any of the aforementioned units will have:

-- good heating element - it is obvious :)
+- good heating element - otherwise they won't be in this list
 - good ergonomics

-    From my point of view, it is almost the most important parameter of the iron, as there are plenty of offers with the same performance, but very view of them has really good ergonomics and weight.
-This is, however, highly personal, but the design of the proposed units has been polished for years and is quite often praised by the users across the world.
+    From my point of view, it is almost the most important parameter of the iron, as there are plenty of offers with same performance, but very few of them has really good ergonomics and weight.
+This is, however, highly personal, but design of the proposed units has been polished for years and is quite often praised by the users across the world.

-- reasonable recovery time (how long does it take to heat the tip back after a contact with colder surface).
+- reasonable recovery time (how long does it take to heat the tip back after a contact with colder surface);
-- good choice of tips (Antex choice is a bit limited lacking chisel/screwdriver tip for C and CS range)
+- good choice of tips (Antex choice is a bit limited for CS and C-range, lacking chisel/screwdriver tips; XS-range is good; ERSA Tip 260/C-series is limited to only 3 bits, but they are rather universal: 2.6 screwdriver, point- and bevel-types);
 - replacement parts like heating element and tips are readily available and will not disappear suddenly; it is often possible to rebuild faulty unit even 10 years after initial purchase.